 Seven Minute Frostings are so billowy and light, and taste a bit like marshmallow fluff!
 To me, it has just the right amount of sweetness and I love the fluffy consistency that is created from whipping up a simple combination of sugar, water, egg whites, corn syrup, and flavoring over heat.

-We have another version of seven minute frosting which is called Fluffy White Frosting– in that recipe, our method is a little different as we slowly pour a stream of our heated sugar mixture into whipped egg whites and continue mixing until the desired stiff-peak consistency is reached.
+We have another version of seven minute frosting where our method is a little different.
+In that recipe, we slowly pour a stream of our heated sugar mixture into whipped egg whites and continue mixing until the desired stiff-peak consistency is reached.

 The method in today’s recipe is more traditional, and involves mixing the ingredients all at once over a double boiler (or makeshift double boiler).

-Either method will give wonderful results, and each has it’s advantages.
-If you are using a hand mixer, you may prefer today’s recipe’s method so that you don’t have to juggle holding the mixer with one hand and pouring a stream of hot sugar with the other!
+Either method will give great results, and each has its advantages.
+If you are using a hand mixer, you may prefer today's recipe's method so that you don't have to juggle holding the mixer with one hand and pouring a stream of hot sugar with the other.

-Once the frosting is made, you’ll want to use it immediately to frost your three eight inch lemon cake layers.
+Once the frosting is made, you'll want to use it immediately to frost your cooled three eight inch lemon sour cream cake layers.

-I filled and frosted the cake with our lemon seven minute frosting, getting it fairly smooth around the sides with my spatula/bench scraper.
-Then, I used an 8B french tip (use any large star tip for a similar effect) and piped dollops all over the top of the cake!
-I love this look and the frosting is so pretty!
+We filled and frosted the cake with lemon seven minute frosting, getting it fairly smooth around the sides with my spatula/bench scraper.
+Then, we used an 8B french tip (use any large star tip for a similar effect) and piped dollops all over the top of the cake!
+This is such a pretty frosting.

 Helpful Tips for Seven Minute Frosting